 5 Kettlebell Halos in each direction

 1 Turkish Get-up per side

 I will then do a couple of light sets of the main movements I'm going to do for the day.

 That's it.
 Simple and effective.
 It gets the body warmed up and primed for action.

 Always Cool Down

-After a workout it is a good idea to restore mobility to the muscles.
-Training makes the muscles tighter so right after while you are stil warm is the best time to stretch.
+After a workout, it is a good idea to restore mobility to the muscles.
+Training makes the muscles tighter so right after while you are still warm is the best time to stretch.
 You can do some yoga for 10 minutes or just a series of stretches to get loose again.

 What Weight Kettlebells Should I Start With?